bacalhau-seco/bacalhau-seco/README.md

-Hello! 😀
+Hello!

-Im currently learning python and i will release an open source text based RPG im making. 😎
+I like makin' open source games and programs.😎

 I also use arch linux as my daily driver because it has veery good performance and its very custumizable.